creifenscheid/cleanup_tools/Documentation/Introduction/Index.rst

 * scheduler task
 * preview renderer to run cleanFlexFormsService
 * afterDatabaseOperations hook to run cleanFlexFormsService
+* dashboard widget with dry run results of all configured services

 Cleanup services are registered in typoscript.
 Therefor it is possible to extend the extension with your own services easily.